imagej/imagej.github.io/pages/How_to_write_your_own_detection_algorithm_for_TrackMate.md

 not there.
 But we will speak of this more when discussing the factory.

-Because TrackMate can also be tuned to operate only on a ROI, the instance receives an {% include github content='TODO' %}
+Because TrackMate can also be tuned to operate only on a ROI, the instance receives an {% include github repo='imglib' path='core/src/main/java/net/imglib2/Interval.java' label='Interval' %}

 `that represent the bounding box `**`in``   ``pixel`` ``coordinates`**` of the ROI the user selected.
 Here, we just use it to center the spirals. `